CadQuery/cadquery/doc/workplane.rst

 Iteration
 ---------------------------

-CAD models often have repeated geometry, and its really annoying to resort to for loops to construct features.
+CAD models often have repeated geometry, and it's really annoying to resort to for loops to construct features.
 Many CadQuery methods operate automatically on each element on the stack, so that you don't have to write loops.
 For example, this::